etaque/elm-transit-router/README.md

 * Enables animated transition on route changes, thanks to [elm-transit](http://package.elm-lang.org/packages/etaque/elm-transit/latest)
 * Provides a simple `Signal.Address String` for navigation

+There is a projet example with a minimal usage of the router [right here](./example).

 ## Usage